TritonDataCenter/sdcadm/README.md

     sdcadm post-setup cloudapi

-## Add Zookeeper service cluster to be used by SDC services
+## Add Binder/Zookeeper service cluster to be used by SDC services

 By default, an SDC setup runs with a single zookeeper service running in the `binder` instance.
-This is not the recommended setup for a production environment; instead, it's recommended to create a *"cluster"* of 3 or 5 zookeeper service instances.
+This is not the recommended setup for a production environment; instead, it's recommended to create a *"cluster"* of 3 or 5 binder service instances.

 In case this is a setup already being used by non-administrator users, it's a good idea to put the DC in maintenance first
 (`sdcadm dc-maint --start`).
 Then:

-    sdcadm post-setup zookeeper \
+    sdcadm post-setup ha-binder \
         --servers=`CN1_UUID` \
         --servers=`CN2_UUID`